Responsive

 Summary

-We also saw how Testkube can be integrated with the Jenkins pipeline that is triggered when a PR is opened, followed by the execution of a test and the results of which are shared back to the developer in the PR itself.
+We also saw how Testkube can be integrated with the Jenkins pipeline that is triggered when a PR is opened, followed by the execution of a test, the results of which are shared back to the developer in the PR itself.

 To experience the full potential of testing on Testkube, you can go ahead and give Testkube a try today.

-Try out the various test types in Testkube and witness firsthand how Testkube simplifies and empowers your testing process with its Kubernetes-native capabilities.
+Try out the various tests supported in Testkube and witness firsthand how Testkube simplifies and empowers your testing process with its cloud native capabilities.
 Join our Slack community for guidance and support.

 About Testkube